TechDataMan/DisasterResponse/README.md

 Writing a data science blog post is one of the projects within the Udacity Data Scientist Nanodegree Program.
 The StackOverflow Annual Developer Survey from 2024 was chosen as the data basis.

 ## Data
-The Figure Eight dataset includes around 25k messages of disaters all around the world.
+The Appen (former Figure Eight) dataset includes around 25k messages of disaters all around the world.
 The focus of the project ist to classify the incoming messages correctly to the corresponding categories. </br>
 The data contains of the following two CSV files:

 <ul>